• Skip to primary navigation

 • Eggs create fluffy texture similar to a flourless chocolate cake, and they give the cake structure.
 I wouldn't recommend trying to substitute them.
 But if you're looking for a GF vegan chocolate cake recipe, try this one!

 • Almond flour or almond meal give the cake substance.
-You can make your own almond flour by grinding whole, slivered, or sliced almonds with the flour until fine and powdery.
-You can also use hazelnut flour, or any other nut.
+You can make your own almond flour by grinding whole, slivered, or sliced almonds with the rice flour until fine and powdery.
+You can also use hazelnut flour, or any other nut (or try this chocolate hazelnut cake recipe).
 You could also try using ground seeds such as sunflower or pumpkin seeds for a nut-free option.

 • Olive oil stands in for the usual melted butter.
 Choose a bold, fruity olive oil that you love the flavor of.
 Or use any other cooking oil you prefer.
 A nut oil such as hazelnut or walnut would be lovely too.